The Equality of Men and Women

 “...that he might sanctify her, having cleansed her by the washing of water with the word,” v26

+The word 'her' in this part of the sentence is still referring to 'the church', the body of believers (not the buildings).
 Sanctify means to set something apart.
-Our wives are to be set apart (regarded as being clean) before God.
+Our wives are to be set apart (and regarded as being clean) before God.

 “...so that he might present the church to Himself in splendour, without spot or wrinkle or any such thing, that she might be holy and without blemish.” v27

 In other words, Jesus treats the church (that's us) as if it has no flaw, not even a tiny problem.
 Jesus doesn't yell at us, or beat us, or give us jobs outside of our specification.
-He does not complain to God about us.
+He does not complain to God the Father about us; in fact, Jesus defends us before all attacks of the enemy.
+(See Zechariah 3.)
 He does not treat us as if we are doing the wrong thing - nor should a man treat his wife like that.

 A godly husband will look after his wife and care for her like he cares for himself.
 He will love her as if he is loving himself.